GEDE-RDA-Europe/GEDE/PID/README.md

+PID-assertions

+Platform to discuss the PID assertions document.
-GEDE made a broad analysis on the usefulness and use of PIDs.
-This is the final report of the Topic Group.
+GEDE made a broad analysis about the usefulness and use of PIDs.
+Uploaded is the final report of the Topic Group.